sophieqli/Probability-Theory-Statistical-Sampling-Algorithms/README.md

 I'm really interested in how probability distributions are represented/approximated and how computational linear algebra techniques play into it.
 I've learned about and will implement advanced sampling algorithms and perhaps find some creative applications.

-My Goals: Metropolis-Hastings (of which Gibbs is a special case), Hamiltonian Monte Carlo (continuous distributions), Single-Value Decomposition & Spectral Theorem, Tree-Reweighted Belief Propagation (TRW-BP), Graph Normalizing Flows, and beyond!
+My Goals: Metropolis-Hastings (of which Gibbs is a special case), Hamiltonian Monte Carlo (continuous distributions), Single-Value Decomposition & Spectral Theorem (possibly low-rank approximations), Tree-Reweighted Belief Propagation (TRW-BP), Graph Normalizing Flows, and beyond!